 The SEC views Binance’s marketing of BUSD APY opportunities and establishment of the “BUSD Reward Program” as indications that investors may have expected profits from the stablecoin.

-While certainly not an unexpected take from an agency that appears a little too trigger happy in declaring crypto assets as securities, the SEC is mirroring rationale previously found in their complaint against Luna’s UST.
+While certainly not an unexpected take from an agency that appears a little too trigger happy in declaring crypto assets as securities, the SEC is indeed operating under untried legal theory, with the rationale mirroring that previously found in their complaint against Luna’s UST.

 BNB Vault and Simple Earn

-BNB Vault and Simple Earn programs appear to be easy targets for the SEC to attack.
+BNB Vault and Simple Earn programs appear to be an easy target for the SEC to attack.
 These programs pool user assets to generate returns through a variety of methods (including staking, lending, or operational usage by internal Binance groups) and provide pro-rata returns to investors

 Both of the above offerings are likely classified as securities under US law, as the success of the investment is dependent on managerial expertise and derived from the efforts of others.